 Assistant Professor of Psychology, Hofstra Northwell School of Medicine

 Phone: (516) 463-4856

-Dr. Keith Shafritz is an Associate Professor in the Hofstra University Department of Psychology, and an Investigator in Translational Psychiatry at the Feinstein Institute for Medical Research.
+Dr. Keith Shafritz is an associate professor in the Hofstra University Department of Psychology, and an professor in Translational Psychiatry at the Feinstein Institute for Medical Research.
 He will be chair of the Hofstra University Department of Psychology beginning September 2013.